eForms Logo

 landlord entering courthouse to file papers

-If the tenant fails to respond either by curing the breach or moving out within the requisite time period, landlord may then proceed to the Justice of the Peace Court whose jurisdiction covers the town in which the premises is located to file a Complaint for Eviction (Sample).
-In addition to the complaint, the landlord will have to file a Case Information Sheet (Sample) and a Military Status Affidavit (Sample).
+If the tenant fails to respond either by curing the breach or moving out within the requisite time period, the landlord may then proceed to the local Justice of the Peace Court to file a Complaint for Eviction (Sample).
+In addition to the complaint, the landlord must file a Case Information Sheet (Sample) and a Military Status Affidavit (Sample).
 These will have to be notarized before filing.
-There will also be a filing fee, the amount of which depends on where you file.

 3. Tenant Files the Answer